ICI3D/ICI3D.github.io/daidd/index.md

 longtitle: Clinic on Dynamical Approaches to Infectious Disease Data
 summary: DAIDD is a week-long modeling clinic that provides an introduction to dynamical models used in the study of infectious disease dynamics.
 Instruction focuses on the conceptual foundations of modeling and model formulation for infectious disease research.
 alerttype: success
 alertmsg: The ninth annual <strong>Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD)</strong> will be held on 13-19 December.
 This will be the first virtual edition of the programme.
-Please check back soon for additional information.
+The application deadline is 2 November.
 ---

 {%if page.alerttype == "warning"%}